typings/typings/docs/faq.md

 If you're a module author, absolutely.
 However, it can't be used properly if any of your exposed API surface (the `.d.ts` files) have dependencies that come from Typings.

+Also, if you are using the `files` field to control which files will be available, remember to include `typings.json`.

 ## Where Do The Type Definitions Install?

 Typings are compiled and written into the `typings/` directory alongside `typings.json`.
 The structure looks like this: